ngkz/ngkz.github.io/content/post/lfs-51.md

 But more and more the development progresses, I feel that AsciiDoctor is not suitable for this task strongly.
 It is difficult to build complex AST with API.
 It lacks internal documentation, so I have to dig into source code and spend time to debug.
 And it lacks chunked HTML output, therefore I need a static site generator.

-I discarded AsciiDoctor and migrating to Sphinx because it's much more extensible, has better documentation, and supports multi-pages.
+I ditched AsciiDoctor and migrating to Sphinx because it's much more extensible, has better documentation, and supports multi-pages.